microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Whiteboard design session/WDS student guide - Cognitive services and deep learning.md

 The third issue with the free text is that some of the responses are long.
 When agents are shifting between claims, it can be difficult for them to recall which response had the details they need.
 Contoso would like to experiment with an automatic summarization of long claims that produces a summary of about 30 words in length.
 This summarization would enable the agent to get the gist before reading the full claim and quickly remind themselves of the claim when revisiting it.

-As a final step, they would like to organize the information generated from text classification, text analysis and text summarization that can be then fed into their Agent portal.
+As a final step, they would like to organize the information generated from text classification, text analysis and text summarization that can be then fed into their Agent portal, an application where they can more quickly review and act on claim information.

 As a first step towards their bigger goals, Contoso would like to build a proof of concept (PoC) for an intelligent solution that could automate all the above.
 They would like to develop this PoC to build upon the claims submission solution they already have running in Azure.
 The existing solution consists of a Web App for claims submission and a SQL Database for claim storage.
 Contoso Ltd. believes this might be possible using AI, machine learning, or deep learning and would like to build a proof of concept to understand how far they can go using these technologies.